EMMY® Award 2018 Quick Facts:

 Q. Do I have to be a member to enter?

 A. You do not have to be a member to enter, but your entry fees will be discounted if you are.
 If you do not want to join NATAS, you must become a Registered User to submit your entry.
 Each entrant needs either a member or user ID number.
-You must be a member for the 2016 year PRIOR to submitting your entry, in order to receive the discount.
+You must pay your membership PRIOR to submitting your entry, in order to receive the discount.
 Before creating a new membership, please confirm whether you already have a member or user ID number at the Member Login Page.
 If you use a duplicate email address, EMMY® Express will not be able to recognize your membership, and your duplicate record will have to be deleted from the system.

 Q. Does each entrant need to be a member to qualify for the cheaper entry rate?
 Can my station become a member, thereby making all entries at the member rate?